-- 1. Open the underwater discharge seacock located in the engine compartment on the starboard transom. - 2.
-Press both macerator switches at the same time to run the pump. - 3.
+- 1. Open the underwater discharge seacock. - 2.
+Press both macerator switches at the same time to run the pump.
+Do not continue running the macerator if the waste holding tank is empty. - 3.
 Close the underwater discharge seacock when you are done pumping.